rohanmr/rohanmr/README.md

 - ⚡ Fun fact I love to draw, playing pc Games and travel

-- 📘 2024 goals are to be MERN Stack developer and contribute more to Open-Source projects.
+- 📘 2024 goals are to be MERN Stack developer.

 <h3 align="left">Connect with me:</h3>